Duda raises $25 million to bring its website-building platform to more companies

 Users are also able to create their own library or templates and sections that customers can reuse on similar projects or offer as part of their design service to their own clients.
 They can also build and integrate their own widgets.

-Additionally, Duda also licenses its core technology as a white-label service via an API, meaning that third-party software-as-a-service (SaaS) companies can offer their own-brand version of Duda’s design tools.
-This could be particularly useful for web hosts, for example, who may want to branch out into web-design services without having to create their own website-builder from scratch.
+Additionally, Duda licenses its core technology as a white label service via an API, meaning that third-party software-as-a-service (SaaS) companies can offer their own-brand version of Duda’s design tools.
+This could be particularly useful for web hosts who may want to branch out into web design services without having to create their own website builder from scratch.

 “We are very familiar with the frustration many web professionals experience daily due to the lack of suitable web design platforms,” noted Duda cofounder and CEO Itai Sadan.
 “Our team has developed a product that integrates all of the components needed for professional-grade web design to effectively serve digital agencies and SaaS platforms and allow them to scale their business.”